ellipsis/ellipsis/docs/hooks.md

 `$HOME`).

 ##### pkg.unlink
 The `pkg.unlink` hook lets you customize which files are unlinked.
+It should almost always be used when using a custom `pkg.link` hook.

 ##### pkg.uninstall
 The `pkg.uninstall` hook lets you run custom uninstall steps.